 Date Night Prime Rib: because prime rib isn’t just for Christmas Dinner!
-A small roast provides 2 giant servings for a romantic Date Night or Valentine’s Day dinner, plus plenty of leftovers to slice up thinly for prime rib sandwiches.
-Easily adaptable to larger roasts to feed a crowd.
+Easily adaptable for larger roasts to feed a crowd.

 Prime Rib: not just for Holiday dinners

 Prime rib is a cut of meat that we never order out anymore.
-We can make a perfect, succulent, tasty roast at home for a fraction of the price we’d pay in a restaurant—with loads of leftovers to spare.
+We can make a perfect, succulent, tasty roast at home for a fraction of the price we’d pay in a restaurant.
+Plus, we have loads of leftovers to spare.

 I’ve made prime rib for Christmas Dinner for a number of years.
-I’m usually feeding a small crowd: I am very lucky that they all agree medium-rare to medium for prime rib—no “burn it”, well-done types here!
+I’m usually feeding a small crowd.
+Fortunately, this crowd all agrees upon medium-rare to medium for prime rib—no “burn it”, well-done types here!

 With Date Night Prime Rib, you’re only dealing with you and your significant other.
 Disclaimer: if you like your prime rib rare, but your partner likes it well-done (ah, the horror!), it’s going to be very hard to make both of you happy.

-Fun fact: on the other hand, slicing up a prime rib roast gives you fantabulous, fat steaks that you can cook any way you want…just sayin’.
+Fun fact: on the other hand, slicing up a prime rib roast gives you fantabulous, fat rib-eye steaks that you can cook any way you want…just sayin’.

 Date Night Prime Rib: cooking time